GoogleCloudPlatform/community/tutorials/sql-server-ao-single-subnet/index.md

 Install-ADDSForest -CreateDnsDelegation:$false -DatabasePath $DatabasePath -LogPath $LogPath -SysvolPath $SysvolPath -DomainName $DomainName -DomainMode $DomainMode -ForestMode $ForestMode -InstallDNS:$true -NoRebootOnCompletion:$false -SafeModeAdministratorPassword ((Get-Credential Administrator).Password) -Force:$true;
 ```

-7. After the VM restarts, reconnect to the it using RDP.
-Use your local account credentials, which match your original credentials.

 ## Creating the Always On cluster's VMs

 1. From Cloud Shell, create two SQL Server VMs.